ivanoff/2valid/README.md

 ## Module description
 ### Methods and properties of 2valid
 - registerModel( modelName, modelObject ) - register model modelName with modelObject to check
-- validate( modelName, entity ) - validate model modelName with entity.
+- validate( modelName, entity [, callback] ) - validate model modelName with entity.
 Return empty object if validate is ok.
+As callback, return error as first argument.
 - registeredModels - list of registered models
 - showModelsFull() - show full information of registered model
 - dispose() - remove all registered modelNames